vEnhance/web.evanchen.cc/input/usemo.md

 - Discussion of problems opens at 7:00pm ET each evening after the exam.
   -->
 - Volunteers for grading are now open; see below.
-- Problem proposals were due May 10, 2024.
+- Problem proposals are due May 10, 2024.

 ## {{ hl("links", "Links and downloads") }}